 Privacy Policy

 Please carefully read this Privacy Policy in order to understand how we will treat the personal information that you provide to us or that we collect from you while you are visiting our web sites; contacting us via mail, email, telephone, fax or instant message; using one of our software or software as a service products; or obtaining due diligence products or services from us.
-Capitalized terms used herein are defined in Section 3, DEFINITIONS.
-California residents should see Section 12 for a notice of their rights under the California Consumer Privacy Act of 2018 (“CCPA”).
+Unless otherwise specified, capitalized terms used herein are defined in Section 3, DEFINITIONS.
+Residents of certain U.S. states should see Section 12 for a notice of their rights under various U.S. state laws.
+Please Note: This Privacy Policy does not apply where we act as a service provider or a data processor to any of our customers.

 1. WHO WE ARE

-A. Reseller.
 STRETTO’s wholly-owned subsidiary Credit Infonet, Inc. (“Credit Infonet”) is by definition a Consumer Reporting Agency (CRA) operating as a Reseller in accordance with the requirements of the federal Fair Credit Reporting Act (FCRA), 15 U.S.C. § 1681 et seq.
-Credit Infonet assembles and merges information contained in the databases of multiple consumer reporting agencies concerning any consumer for purposes of furnishing such information to any third party and does not maintain a database of the assembled or merged information from which new consumer reports are produced.
+Credit Infonet assembles and merges information obtained from multiple consumer reporting agencies but does not maintain a database of the assembled or merged information from which new consumer reports are produced.
+STRETTO provides notices of privacy practices and opt-out notices pursuant to 12 CFR Part 1016 (Regulation P) and the Gramm-Leach-Bliley Act (15 U.S.C. § 6802 et seq); and 12 CFR Part 1022 (Regulation V) and the Affiliate Marketing Rule of the FCRA (15 U.S.C. § 1681a(d)(2)).
+To view STRETTO’s Privacy and Opt Out Notice, please visit www.stretto.com/legal-policies/ and click on Consumer Privacy and Opt Out Notice.

 2. INTENDED AUDIENCE